Nadia's got a new phone and she won't put it down for anyone. Not even Hamid.

 I am Nadia.
 You may well be Nadia.
 If not, you'll almost certainly know a Nadia.
 My story might be for them.

 This is where our story began.
 A gift my dad bought for his friend Nadia in a Hokkaido hotel back in 2017, from a very talented carver called Mr Keishi Sugimoto.
 I loved his carvings, and have one of some cats in my bedroom.

 Look around you.
 If you've been looking around you for as long as my dad has, you'll have noticed that society and the way we interact with one another - or not - has changed.
-My dad will be blogging on the subject and here are a few posts from social media which illustrate it.
+Here are a few posts from social media which illustrate this.